Closing Date: April 1, 2015

 - Elementary and Secondary Level (K-12): China

 Terms of the award include: (1) round-trip economy airfare; (2) room and board; (3) fees; and (4) program-related travel within the host country(ies).
 Participants are responsible for a cost share, usually $450.00 (to defray the costs of the pre-departure orientation), plus travel insurance, inoculations required by the country (if applicable), personal passport and visa costs.
-The summer 2015 application and reference form deadline is late March 2015.
+The summer 2015 application and reference form deadline is April 1, 2015.

 Those eligible to apply to the four- to six-week seminars must fall under the categories listed below, but note that the only Seminar being offered in 2015 is at the K-12 level: